 - Changes to your fetal ultrasound.
 A standard fetal ultrasound is typically done between weeks 18 and 20 of pregnancy to evaluate a baby's anatomy.
 But ultrasound waves don't easily penetrate abdominal fat tissue.
 This can interfere with the effectiveness of fetal ultrasound.
 Talk to your health care provider about the best approach for getting an accurate ultrasound.

 - Screening for obstructive sleep apnea.
-This is a potentially serious sleep disorder that causes breathing to repeatedly stop and start during sleep.
+Sleep apnea is a potentially serious sleep disorder that causes breathing to repeatedly stop and start during sleep.
 Women who have obstructive sleep apnea during pregnancy are at increased risk of preeclampsia and other complications.
 You'll likely be screened at your first prenatal visit.
 If obstructive sleep apnea is suspected, your health care provider may refer you to a sleep medicine specialist for evaluation and possible treatment.

 - Seek regular prenatal care.
 Prenatal visits can help your health care provider monitor your health and your baby's health.
-Tell your health care provider about any medical conditions you have — such as diabetes, high blood pressure or sleep apnea — and discuss what you can do to manage them.
+Tell your provider about any medical conditions you have — such as diabetes, high blood pressure or sleep apnea — and discuss what you can do to manage them.

 - Eat a healthy diet.
 Work with your health care provider or a registered dietitian to maintain a healthy diet and avoid excessive weight gain.
 Keep in mind that during pregnancy, you'll need more folic acid, protein, calcium, iron and other essential nutrients.